Clondr/FILE_SERVER/README.en.md

 # File server (local network)

-A small HTTP/HTTPS file server for local networks with a simple client and optional web UI.
+A small HTTP/HTTPS/FTP file server for local networks with a simple client and optional web UI.

 Features
 - Listing, upload (multipart/form-data), download (Range support), delete files
 - Simple token authentication (X-Auth-Token or ?token=)
 - Restricts access to a `data` folder next to the script
 - HTTPS support (local certificates or real CA)
+- FTP protocol support for compatibility with FTP clients

 Requirements
 - Python 3.8+